ramonsmits/EndToEnd/README.md

 ## Persistence compatibility tests

 The [Persistence Compatibility Tests](https://github.com/Particular/EndToEnd/tree/master/src/PersistenceCompatibilityTests) verify that information can be saved and read by various versions of the available [NServiceBus persistences](http://docs.particular.net/nservicebus/persistence/).
-Those properties are verified on the level of the interfaces.
+Those properties are verified on public API interfaces.

-The tests automatically retrieve from NuGet feeds all minor versions of persistence within a given range.
-The same test cases are verified for all those versions.
+The tests automatically retrieve all minor versions of Persistence packages within a given range from NuGet and MyGet feeds.
+The same test cases are run against all the versions ensuring data from one version is compatible with the other.
+This ensures both forward and backward compatibility.

 ### Tested versions:
 - NHibernate - versions 4.5 - 7.x

 ### Test cases:
-- Saga persistence - testing `ISagaPersistance`
+- Saga persistence - testing `ISagaPersistance` interface.
-  - Saga data persisted in version X, can be read correctly in version Y, also for complex saga data structures (nested properties, collections)
+  - Saga data persisted in version X, can be read correctly in version Y. Complex saga data structures like nested properties and collections are also tested.
-  - Saga data persisted and updated in version X, can be read correctly in version Y, also for complex saga data structures (nested properties, collections)
+  - Saga data persisted and updated in version X, can be read correctly in version Y. Complex saga data structures like nested properties and collections are also tested.
-  - The data of the saga completed in version X, cannot be accessed in version Y
+  - The data of the saga completed in version X, cannot be accessed in version Y.

 ### Pre-requisites for running tests locally
-- NHibernate tests - a local SQLExpress instance, with database `persistencetests`
+- NHibernate tests - a local SQLExpress instance, with database `PersistenceTests`
+- Being able to resolve and download packages from official Nuget feed and MyGet.

 ## Serializer compatibility tests
 More info soon...